Jason has the right priorities for Lakewood

 Working together, Jason increased mental health services, reviewed police de-escalation and use of force policies to find reforms, and fought for a rainy day fund to respond to emergencies like COVID-19.
-We need leaders like Jason fighting for us on the County Council.
+We need leaders like Jason to continue fighting for us on the City Council.

 I strongly support increasing mental and behavioral health services for those in need.

 Healthy communities require adequate funding for mental health services and substance abuse treatments.
-Vulnerable members of communities across Pierce County struggle with mental health and/or drug abuse challenges.
+Vulnerable members of communities in Lakewood struggle with mental health and/or drug abuse challenges.
 Providing needed relief to our mental health crisis requires access to essential behavioral health services.

 I have a track record of getting results for my constituents in Lakewood and am proud of the work the work I did with my fellow Council Members, such as ensuring a mental health professional would be available on police calls for those in crisis, by committing one percent of our general fund to human services, including mental health services, and by partnering with Pierce County and the Cohen Veterans Network to bring Washington’s first mental health clinic serving veterans and military families to Lakewood.

 As your council member, I will work to:

 - Increase access to needed, localized care by properly funding mental health services and substance abuse treatments in our communities.

 - Provide law enforcement with the proper resources to address mental health and substance abuse challenges.